inn-ctrl/SQL-Transan-Project/starting_with_data.md

 Question 4: Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?

 SQL Queries:
+--a. top-selling product from each country
+SELECT *
+FROM (
+--1. rank every product based on countries and order them by product names
+	SELECT al.*,
+	RANK() OVER(partition by country ORDER BY"v2ProductName"  ) as product_rank
+	FROM all_sessions al
+-- 2. filter missing values
+	WHERE country != 'not available in demo dataset'
+	AND country != '(not set)'
+	AND "productQuantity" IS NOT NULL
+) AS ranked_country
+-- 2. extract only the first from each country by using a subquery WHERE ranked_country.product_rank = 1

+-- b. top-selling product from each city
+SELECT *
+FROM (
+--1. rank every product based on city and order them by product names
+	SELECT al.*,
+	RANK() OVER(partition by city ORDER BY"v2ProductName"  ) as product_rank
+	FROM all_sessions al
+-- 2. filter missing values
+	WHERE city != 'not available in demo dataset'
+	AND city != '(not set)'
+	AND "productQuantity" IS NOT NULL
+) AS ranked_city
+-- 2. extract only the first from each city by using a subquery WHERE ranked_city.product_rank = 1

 Answer: